Human-Conscious Software

 addicted to smartphones

-We are at a tipping point.
+We are at a new inflection point.

-To address the challenge we have developed a set of principles based on an underlying philosophy of keeping humans at the heart of the software lifecycle.
+To address the challenge, we have developed a set of principles based on an underlying philosophy of keeping humans at the heart of the software lifecycle.

-Technology should serve human well-being,
+Technology should serve human wellbeing,

 not the other way around